Robert F. Williams: China

-Disillusionment

 Lynn wrote Williams in a letter on January 24, 1968: "You are wise in not making a decision to come back until the financial situation is assured."
 Because no financial backing could be found, no 1968 "Williams for President" campaign was ever launched by Williams' supporters in the United States.
 By November 1969, Williams apparently had become disillusioned with the U.S. left.
 As his lawyer, Conrad Lynn, noted in a November 7, 1969 letter to W. Haywood Burns of the Legal Defense Foundation:

 Williams now clearly takes the position that he has been deserted by the left.
 How and whether he fits black militant organizations into that category I don't know.
 Radio Free Europe offered him pay to broadcast for them.
 So far he has refused.
 But he has not foreclosed making a deal with the government or the far right.
-He takes the position that he is entitled to make any maneuver to keep from going to jail for kidnapping ...
+He takes the position that he is entitled to make any maneuver to keep from going to jail for kidnapping...

-Williams was suspected by the Justice Department of wanting to fill the vacuum of influence left after the assassinations of his friends Malcolm X and Martin Luther King Jr. Hoover received reports that blacks looked to Williams as a figure similar to John Brown, the militant abolitionist who attacked a federal facility at Harper's Ferry before the American Civil War.
+Williams was suspected by the Justice Department of wanting to fill the vacuum of influence left after the assassinations of his friends Malcolm X and Martin Luther King Jr. Hoover received reports that blacks looked to Williams as a figure similar to John Brown, the militant abolitionist who attacked a federal armory at Harper's Ferry before the American Civil War attempting to arm and free enslaved Black people.
 Williams' attempts to contact the U.S. government in order to return were consistently rebuffed.

+In March 1968, a group of several hundred African American leaders met in Detroit and declared the Republic of New Africa, electing Williams as the President of its provisional government.
+An RNA delegation including RNA Vice President Gaidi Obadele and Information Minister Imari Obadele traveled to China in June 1968 and met with Williams.
+Williams accepted the presidency and proposed diplomatic initiatives for the RNA.